 Expert witness work in forensic image comparison, forensic age estimation, skeletal identification, and measurement image data and conversions.

 The practice works primarily for courts, public prosecutors’ offices, police authorities, administrative fine authorities, and other public bodies, as well as for lawyers.
-What matters is a clear evidential question, suitable material, and an assessment grounded in specialist methodology.
-This includes the preliminary review of the material, the written expert report, and—where required—the oral explanation at the hearing.
-The home page provides a concise orientation to the fields of practice, material requirements, documents, and procedural routes, and guides users to the relevant specialist pages.
+A clear evidential question, suitable material, and an assessment grounded in specialist methodology are what matter most.
+Expert work should remain understandable to the non-specialist and reviewable by the specialist.
+This includes the preliminary review of the material, the written expert report, and—where required—the oral explanation at the hearing .

 Anthropological examination of human skeletal remains, bone finds, and osteological comparison findings in the context of identification.